jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 - connect to the S3 bucket via our terminal
 - add a new startup script to build & push the React app

+## Prerequisites

+- An AWS (Amazon Web Services) account
+- A Credit card is required to verify your AWS account.

+If you do not have an account, open AWS and click Create a Free Account.
+Amazon provides a free tier, with some limitations, for twelve months after you sign-up for an AWS account.

 ## AWS Intro

 AWS has become the premier cloud service provider and provides companines with a global instrastructure and pay as you go service model helping companies to lower their TCO.